 - Low-fat milk

 These foods are whole foods, meaning they undergo minimal or no processing.
-Many are rich in fiber or protein, which both keep you full for longer time periods.
+Many are rich in fiber or protein, which keeps you full for longer periods.

 Studies show that increasing fiber helps you lose weight if you’re overweight or obese.
 It isn't fully digested or absorbed by your body.

 So, while fiber fills you up, your body excretes much of it.